flutter/website/src/docs/development/platform-integration/platform-channels.md

 ```

 Next, invoke a method on the method channel, specifying the concrete method
 to call via the String identifier `getBatteryLevel`.
-The call may fail&mdash;for
+The call may fail, for
-example if the platform does not support the platform API (such as when running
+example if the platform does not support the platform
-in a simulator), so wrap the `invokeMethod` call in a try-catch statement.
+API (eg running in a simulator), so wrap
+the `invokeMethod` call in a try-catch statement.

 Use the returned result to update the user interface state in `_batteryLevel`
 inside `setState`.